lpapailiou/fac/README.md

 #### Statements
 <ul>
-<li>Statements are basically all grammatical structures, which do not require another surrounding construct to be valid:<ul>
+<li>Statements are basically all grammatical structures, which do not require another surrounding construct to be valid.
+They always must end with a semicolon.
+Implemented statements are:<ul>
 <li>variable declarations</li>
 <li>variable assignments</li>
 <li>function calls (including print calls)</li>